dmbarbour/Sirea/README.md

 * Resources used in RDP are typically sensors, actuators, state, and services.
 Examples include keyboard, mouse, joystick, webcam, microphone, monitor, speaker, filesystem, database, network, printer, google, wolfram alpha, and so on.
 Resources are external to RDP.
 They are not created or destroyed by an RDP program (no new or delete).
 However, resources may be *discovered* at runtime.
 And by 'discovering' resources from an abstract infinite space (such as names in a filesystem) it is possible to simulate runtime creation of some resources.

 * Behaviors describe computation-rich data plumbing between resources.
 Some behaviors will represent access to a resource, providing a capability to observe or influence it.
 But the majority of behaviors in an RDP application are often simple data plumbing and pure transforms (cf. `Sirea.Behavior`).
 RDP behaviors cannot accumulate state; all state is kept in external resources.
 A simple, linear behavior might gain a joystick signal from GLFW, transform that signal into controls for a robotic arm, `bcross` over to a partition representing the robot resource, then push the signal to the robotic arm. (`getJoyData >>> bfmap joyToRobotArm >>> bcross >>> controlArm`).
 RDP can express many concurrent behaviors, e.g. using `|*|`.
+Behaviors can be dynamic, i.e. there is a behavior to evaluate behaviors (`beval`).

 * A signal describes one value as it changes over time.
 That value typically represents state - e.g. the position of a mouse, frames from a webcam, or desired contents for a video display.
 Signals must be updated over time (since the future is not entirely predictable).
 In addition to the value, signals have a definite start time based on the observer - e.g. you start receiving frames when you start observing the camera.
 They similarly have an indefinite end time, based on the observer.
 Signals cannot be created or destroyed by RDP behaviors (though they may be replicated and transformed).
 Signal updates are propagated through behaviors.
 Propagating those updates, and garbage collecting old signal data, is Sirea's job.
 RDP behaviors cannot create or destroy signals.
 RDP behaviors can only manipulate signals that already exist.

 RDP developers are directly concerned only with behaviors.
-Resources and signals are useful concepts for motivating and understanding the behaviors.
-Within RDP, signals and resources are not programming abstractions, cannot be created or destroyed.
-(Signals and resources *are* concretely relevant for developing an adapter between Sirea and an ad-hoc resource.)
-An RDP application is a behavior - a smart network between resources - that is installed between resources and activated by a control signal from the Sirea runtime (e.g. via `runSireaApp`).
-Even toplevel applications can be understood as dynamic behaviors.
+Resources and signals are useful concepts for motivating and understanding the behaviors, but are not programming abstractions.
+(Signals and resources *are* concretely relevant if developing an adapter between Sirea and an ad-hoc resource, such as a joystick.)
+An RDP application in Sirea is a behavior that is installed between resources and bootstrapped by the Sirea runtime (e.g. via `runSireaApp`).

 Here are a few examples to help clarify the points:

 * A mouse is a resource.
 A mouse might be accessed by a behavior called `glfwMousePos`.
 The `glfwMousePos` behavior will respond to an input signal (representing a long-lived query) with an output signal (representing the mouse's position, updated over the lifetime of the query).
-The output signal can be transformed and transported by other behaviors to do something useful, such as influence state that some concurrent behavior is using to control a display.
+The output signal can be transformed and transported by more behaviors to do something useful, such as influence state that affects a display.

 * An SQL database is a resource.
 An SQL database might be accessed by a behavior called `queryDB`.
-The input signal would contain a `SELECT` query string.
-The output signal would contain the query result, or possibly some error information.
-It is possible for both the query string and the output signal to change over time.
-In general, these changes are independent - i.e. it is possible that two different query strings result in the same data, and it is possible that the database changes over time so the same query will have a different result.
-(For spatial idempotence, however, equivalent query signals must have equivalent result signals.)
+The input signal might contain a `SELECT * FROM foo WHERE (bar > 10)` query string.
+The output signal would contain the query result, a list of entries from `foo`.
+Alternatively, the result might contain some error information, saying that there is no `foo`, or that the connection could not be established.
+It is possible for both the query string and the output signal to change over time, e.g. to update the demand to `(bar > 12)`, or to receive update indicating changes due a DB update.
+In general, these changes are independent - i.e. it is possible that two different query strings result in the same data, and it is possible that some database changes are irrelevant to the query result.

-* When RDP developers need a signal with the constant value 3, they use `bconst 3`, which transforms a concrete input signal into a concrete output signal with the value 3.
-Relevantly, the output signal has the same logical start and stop times as the input, and exists in the same partition. `bconst 3` is a behavior that transforms a signal; it is not a signal.
-There is such a concept as *"the 3 signal"* (`s_always 3`) - a signal that is, was, and forever will be 3.
-But this signal cannot be used in the RDP layer; it would require creating a signal, and would violate duration coupling.
-Most pure functions on signals are not valid RDP behaviors.
-(As another example, an RDP behavior may not *fold* a signal because that would require RDP to have internal state, which would cause problems with dynamic behaviors, live programming, orthogonal persistence, spatial idempotence, and robust failure modes.)
+* When RDP developers need a signal with the constant value 3, they use `bconst 3`.
+There is a concept of *"the 3 signal"* - `s_always 3`, which is, was, and forever will be 3.
+But RDP cannot create the 3 signal.
+RDP can only transform some existing signal into a 3, maintaining the start and stop time and partition of the existing signal.
+This protects duration coupling.
+There are many other operations on pure signals that are illegal for direct use in RDP (fold, mask, etc.), which is why RDP developers do not have direct access to signals.

 RDP toes more than one line to achieve its compositional properties and declarative effects.
-This results in several [software fences](http://www.johndcook.com/blog/2012/09/04/software-fences/) that might initially seem limiting.
-Fortunately, if you write code in Sirea and avoid the behaviors named with "unsafe", you will soon gain an implicit understanding of RDP's constraints, and of new idioms to work within them.
+Those lines result in several [software fences](http://www.johndcook.com/blog/2012/09/04/software-fences/) that initially seem limiting to developers unfamiliar with the declarative style.
+Fortunately, it should not take long to learn idioms and patterns to work within these constraints.

-The best way to learn RDP is probably to use it, to implement examples.
-(I'll make an effort to provide many example as I make progress in implementing the RDP utilities.)
+The best way to learn RDP is probably to use it, and to implement examples a few lines at a time.
+I'll make an effort to provide many example as I make progress in implementing the RDP utilities.
 The following sections discuss signals, behaviors, and resources more deeply.

 Signal Values
 -------------